Battle of Stalingrad: Significance

-According to Roberts, "Battles do change the course of history.
+According to Roberts: "Battles do change the course of history.
 They determine the outcome of wars, the shape and character of victory and the peace that follows.
 They also change how the history of a war is viewed.
-In both these respects no battle changed history more than Stalingrad", and that "The coming of the nuclear era meant that there would never be another battle like Stalingrad.
+In both these respects no battle changed history more than Stalingrad", and that: "The coming of the nuclear era meant that there would never be another battle like Stalingrad.
 The greatest battle of the last great war of the pre-atomic age was an epic struggle that will never be surpassed."
 Historian J. Bradford Delong expressed that the Battle of Stalingrad, "of any battle in human history, has made the greatest positive difference for humanity".

 The destruction of multiple armies and the halting of Germany's advance made the battle a watershed moment.
 Germany had lost its best army, as the Sixth Army was regarded as "the finest and most triumphant infantry in the world at that time" and was deemed to have been the "invincible, unstoppable spearhead of the Third Reich's arms".
 At the time, the global significance of the battle was not in doubt.
 A Dresden newspaper wrote in early August that the battle would become the "most fateful battle of the war", and an article from the British Daily Telegraph in September shared similar views.
 Joseph Goebbels also shared similar sentiment, declaring that the battle was a "question of life or death, and all of our prestige, just as that of the Soviet Union, will depend on how it will end".
 The Reich Ministry of Propaganda declared it to be "the greatest battle of attrition the world has ever seen".
-On 2 February 1943, American journalist Barnet Nover wrote in the Washington Post that "Stalingrad's role in this war was that of the Battles of the Marne, Verdun and the Second Marne of the last war rolled into one".
-While on 3 February 1943, the New York Times heralded the destruction of "the flower of Adolf Hitler's army".
-The next day, on 4 February, French newspaper, La Semaine, headlined it as "the greatest battle of all time".
+The German defeat at Stalingrad, together with the Allied victories at the Second Battle of El Alamein in North Africa and the Guadalcanal campaign in the Pacific, dramatically altered the perception of reality of the balance of forces in the war.
+On 2 February 1943, American journalist Barnet Nover wrote in The Washington Post: "Stalingrad's role in this war was that of the Battles of the Marne, Verdun and the Second Marne of the last war rolled into one".
+While on 3 February 1943, The New York Times heralded the destruction of "the flower of Adolf Hitler's army".
+The next day, on 4 February, French newspaper La Semaine headlined it as "the greatest battle of all time".
 Writing in his diary on 1 January 1943, British General Alan Brooke, Chief of the Imperial General Staff, reflected on the change in the position from a year before: